21isenough/LightningATM/docs/guide/we_need_your_help.md

 ### 2. Update to the new version

-Make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.
+Logon via SSH and stop the LightningATM service, make a backup from directory LightningATM, clone the new Github to "temp", sync once from "temp" to "LightningAMT" and then delete the "temp" directory that is no longer needed.

+    $ sudo systemctl stop LightningATM.service
-    $ mv LightningATM LightningATM_Backup
+    $ cp -r -v LightningATM LightningATM_Backup
     $ git clone --branch master https://github.com/21isenough/LightningATM.git temp
     $ rsync -a temp/ LightningATM/
     $ sudo rm -r temp